Come and meet us

 Year 2:

-- In semester 4: tourism challenge or challenge in another BUas programme, exchange, minor or placement
+In semester 4: choice of tourism challenges or challenges in another BUas programme, exchange, minor, placement or specialisation.

 Year 3

-- In semester 5: tourism challenge or challenge in another BUas programme, exchange, placement or minor
+- In semester 5: choice of tourism challenges or challenges in another BUas programme, exchange, placement, placement or specialisation.

-- In semester 6: tourism challenge or challenge in another BUas programme, exchange, placement or minor
+- In semester 6: tourism challenges or challenges in another BUas programme, exchange, placement, placement or specialisation.

 Year 4

-- In semester 7: tourism challenge or challenge in another BUas programme, exchange, placement, minor or graduation project
+- In semester 7: choice of tourism challenges or challenges in another BUas programme, exchange, traineeship, minor or graduation project.

-- In semester 8: tourism challenge or challenge in another BUas programme, exchange, placement, minor or graduation project
+- In semester 8: choice of tourism challenges or challenges in another BUas programme, exchange, traineeship, minor or graduation project.

 - You will do a placement of at least one semester